MAED-ALNATOUR/Path-Finding-Visualizer/README.md

 ,C++20.
 ,g++ compiler.

+use chmod +x compile.sh and then type ./compile.sh for program to compile using g++

+on Linux or mac type ./pathfindingvisualizer to start the app

+on windows click on pathfindingvisualizer.exe file

 for this program to work,you need to install SDL2 (libsdl2-dev),c++,g++ .

 please view how to SDL2 website for instalation